MotorHeat/s-jsx/README.md

 Surplus implements own compiler that transpiles JSX syntax to a plain JavaScript while this library implements the JSX Factory function that creates real DOM nodes and manages S-computations.

 # How it differs from Surplus?
-- You don't need a special compiler, you can use any existing JSX transpilers (Babel, TypeScript)
+- You don't need a special compiler
+- You can use any existing JSX transpilers (Babel, TypeScript) that supports configuration of the jsxFactory function
 - JSX is not required for building applications with s-jsx.
 You can use "h" directly and without a compilation step (see below)

 # The Gist